nocomplexity/securitybydesign/policies/securitypolicies.md

 ## Learn More

-:::{admonition} Learn more and see examples of good Security Policies
-:class: tip, dropdown
-See the section on Security Policies in the [Open Security Reference Architecture](https://nocomplexity.com/documents/securityarchitecture/protection/security-policies.html).
+:::{tip} Learn more and see examples of good Security Policies See the section on Security Policies in the [Open Security Reference Architecture](https://nocomplexity.com/documents/securityarchitecture/protection/security-policies.html).
 :::